smagr173/Hobbie/README.md

 ![MapScreen](https://johndan2354.github.io/BBMobileImages/Map.PNG) &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; ![ComicsScreen](https://johndan2354.github.io/BBMobileImages/Comics.PNG)
 <a name="demo"/>
 ## Reusable Component Demo
 Makes use of a given list of categories to render selectable buttons.
-A reusable component, ```ListFilters```, is imported which can be used in other screens.
+A reusable component, ```<ListFilters />``` is imported which can be used in other screens.
 With the useState hook, state variables can be used without the need for a class component.
 ```javascript
 // App.js
 import React, { useState } from 'react';